 You can opt for both steam and sauna or pick one over the other to meet your quick weight loss goals.
 Here’s an infographic with the major points of comparison between the two summed up so that you can make up your mind in a jiffy.

 The benefits of steam baths for weight loss are well-established.
-It detoxifies your body by discharging the toxins through sweat.
+It detoxifies your body by discharging toxins through sweat and also aids in boosting energy.
 Losing a liter of sweat is equal to losing one kilogram of weight loss.
 Sauna also has similar benefits, but it uses dry heat instead of wet heat.
 However, a single session of these baths won’t help much.
 You need at least 10-12 sessions, coupled with the right diet and frequent exercise, to see significant weight loss.
-Besides weight loss, these baths also help improve cardiovascular health, manage hypertension, and stimulate immunity.
-So, try out the bath of your choice and begin your weight loss journey.
+Besides weight loss, these baths also help improve cardiovascular and digestive health, manage hypertension and body detoxification, and stimulate immunity.
+So, try out the bath of your choice and begin your weight loss journey through a healthy lifestyle.

 Frequently Asked Questions